neelthepatel8/seafood-delivery/README.md

 OR
 If you want to re-build on your computer and run on localhost instead:

 1. Pre: Python 3.8 - Python 3.12, PIP
 2. Have both files [isf_config.py], [isf_dbapp.py] in the same directory
 3. In CLI, navigate into that directory, run `pip install pymysql pandas streamlit` if not already installed
+4. Under the same directory, make a new file ".streamlit/secrets.toml" and write the following to it:

+        DB_HOST="db-mysql-nyc1-26951-do-user-14685697-0.c.db.ondigitalocean.com"
+        DB_PORT=25060
+        DB_USER="doadmin"
+        DB_PASSWORD="AVNS_ZxAXLPDXSco1qchGFKp"
+        DB_NAME="seafood_service_v4"

+        admin="adminpwd"
+        delivery="deliverypwd"
+        non-admin="nonadminpwd"

-4. In CLI, in the same directory, run `streamlit run isf_dbapp.py`
+5. In your terminal, under the same directory, run `streamlit run isf_dbapp.py`
-5. A webpage should pop up in your browser
+6. A webpage should pop up in your browser
-6. if not, navigate to "http://localhost:8501" in your browser
+7.  if not, navigate to "http://localhost:8501" in your browser
-7. To stop running the app, from the same terminal, hit `Control` + `C`
+8. To stop running the app, from the same terminal, hit `Control` + `C`
-8. Note that your localhost is still connecting to our remote hosted db instead of your local db from our dump file
+9. Note that your localhost is still connecting to our remote hosted db instead of your local db from our dump file

 Libraries & Software Needed: <br>
 No installation needed for accessing our deployed sites.
 For building and running locally: